 My nails are strong.
 My skin is clear.
 When everyone else gets sick, I often don’t – or at least I get less sick, and I get better faster.

 What am I taking to effect this massive, life-affecting change?
 I still take a couple of NAC every day, but other than that: nothing.
-I avoid dairy, gluten, oats and millet.
+I avoid dairy, gluten, oats and corn.
 I’m careful about vegetable oils and sugar.
 I go for a walk every day and try to meditate at least a few times a week.
 I go to bed early.
 That’s really about it.
 My entire life changed, and all I had to do was give up KFC.
 I don’t know how to explain it to people without sounding ridiculous.

 I tell friends about this and they say “but what do you eat?” and “I couldn’t do it – it doesn’t sound worth giving up bread/pastry/cheese/pizza”.